 A SAFETY PIN BY RADHIKA VISSANJI RAMANTAHN

-A SAFETY PIN: This blog serves as a platform for the emerging fashion talent in Asia.
-It simultaneously serves as an online space for discovery, perspectives, exchanges and conversations on the rise of fashion talent across the world.
+A SAFETY PIN: This blog serves as a platform for emerging fashion talent in Asia.
+It simultaneously serves as an online space for discovery, perspectives, exchanges, and conversations on the rise of fashion talent across the world.

 Tuned to doing things with a fresh mind and thought Tarini cleared up her schedule to make sure she would do this interview full justice.
-Her sincerity, passion and commitment is reflected in her work.
+Her sincerity, passion, and commitment are reflected in her work.

 Radhika: What did you want to be as a child?

 Tarini: I have been passionate about designing ever since I can remember.
 As a little girl, I loved fashion, dressing up, and accessorizing.
 I would ask my mother to draw fashion figures for me, which I would then color in and accessorize.
 I think it’s safe to say that the inclination towards fashion and the creative arts started from a very young age.